Rokita: Louisiana judge temporarily blocks Head Start COVID-19 mandate

 MONROE, Louisiana (WANE) — Indiana Attorney General Todd Rokita confirmed in a tweet that a federal judge has temporarily blocked a vaccine and mask mandate from programs receiving Head Start funds.

-Rokita said in a tweet sent late Saturday night that a judge in Louisiana temporarily blocked a federal mask and vaccine mandate centered on preschools funded by the federal Head Start program, which helps children from low-income families prepare for the K-12 school experience.
+Rokita said in a tweet sent late Saturday night that a judge in Louisiana temporarily blocked a federal mask and vaccine mandate centered on preschools funded by the federal Head Start program, which helps children under the age of 6 from low-income families prepare for the K-12 school experience.

 Another win for liberty!
 In response to our suit, a federal judge temporarily blocked the Biden Administration’s mandate that childcare programs receiving Head Start funds vaccinate employees and mask toddlers.
 We will keep up our fight to defend freedom. https://t.co/jTiaTitTZ6— Todd Rokita (@AGToddRokita) January 2, 2022